 It’s also important, in doing your opportunity cost research, to weigh any hidden costs that may be involved in vendor services or building your in-house solution.
 Consider how much building each feature or function costs for you internally with headcount.
 At the same time, understand how different KYC vendors price their services, whether it’s a pre-committed monthly minimum or pay-per-verification.
 Pay special attention to which features are included in a base cost, such as how many data points are extracted, or how much it would cost to add a feature like ongoing monitoring later on.
 Will adding a new feature require another setup fee from a vendor or can it be activated from the dashboard, like Passbase’s ongoing monitoring?
 Know what your vendor total will be in order to plan well for both operating costs and other expenditures.

-Here’s another key question – does the third-party solution work?
+Here’s another key question – does the third-party solution work for ongoing monitoring?
 Can it be integrated into your existing tech stack?
 To save time, you can ask your engineering team what their requirements are, if any, such as SDKs for certain languages.
 Go a step further and understand whether the solution can integrate into your other third-party solutions, such as Slack, to make sure the right notifications are set up for the relevant teams, such as fraud prevention or compliance.

-Sometimes there’s not a lot of time to undrerstand, and build for KYC/AML regulatory requirements.
+Sometimes there’s not a lot of time to build a system according to KYC and AML regulatory requirements.
 If these provisions aren’t live and operational by the time there’s a significant customer base, or when a certain product is through beta, the company could be in real regulatory jeopardy.
-So consider time-to-market in the development of a comprehensive KYC/AML solutions stack and negotiating with specalized vendors for each feature that you might need to integrate and orchestrate.
-In contrast to that, finding the right KYC solutions provider can allow your team to meet regulatory requirements the moment the integration is embedded into your web or mobile application, allowing you to ship a branded identity verification flow that fits your time-to-market roadmap.
+So consider time-to-market in the development of a comprehensive KYC and AML solutions stack and negotiating with specalized vendors for each feature that you might need to integrate and orchestrate.
+In contrast to that, finding the right KYC solutions provider that offers the ongoing monitoring feature can allow your team to meet regulatory requirements the moment the integration is embedded into your web or mobile application, allowing you to ship a branded identity verification flow that fits your time-to-market roadmap.

 7. Data Management